 BOSP TOTS - free! (back from Tuesday 7th September 2021 at Wat Tyler Country park)

-Our new BOSP Tots baby and toddler group started in June.
-This free group is open to parents, carers and grandparents of babies and children age 4 and under with any kind of additional need or disability.
-BOSP will have exclusive use of a pre-school room, soft play equipment, garden and sensory room.
+This inclusive group is open to parents, carers and grandparents of any babies and children age 4 and under with any kind of additional need or disability.
+Sessions will include pre-school and sensory equipment, optional messy play, song circle, snack time, and visits to the park's adventure playground.
 It will also provide the opportunity to meet with others facing similar challenges and to receive help and advice from our specialist staff.

 If you have a friend or relative who would like some support but they are worried about coming along on their own, please bring them along, we would love to see you.

-The sessions with be held each Thursday morning during term time from 10am to 11.30am, at Northlands Family Hub, Davenants, Basildon, SS13 1QX.
-See the flyer below for dates.
+The sessions with be held each Tuesday morning during term time from 10am to 11.30am, at BOSP's Skills For Life building, Wat Tyler Country Park, Pitsea Hall Lane, Pitsea, Basildon, SS16 4UH.